Skip to main content

 What did Avalon Transportation and Wynne Transportation acquire?
 Public announcements stated that Avalon Transportation acquired multiple businesses including Lenzner, Kerrville, All West, and American Coach Lines of Atlanta, and that Wynne Transportation acquired Powder River and a Butler Motor Transit body shop.
 PRNewswire transaction completion A Megabus-branded announcement also stated that the court approved sales to Avalon and Wynne (along with Renco affiliates) on August 14, 2024.
 Megabus announcement

 Who is the claims agent, and how should creditors handle claims administration without relying on a claims portal link?
-Court filings reflect that Kroll was retained in claims-administration roles in the case. doc:1644598 Creditors typically monitor official notices served in the case (including bar date notices and chapter 7 meeting notices), coordinate with counsel, and ensure claim forms and supporting documentation are filed by the applicable deadlines stated in those notices.
+Court filings reflect that Kroll was retained in claims-administration roles in the case.
+Creditors typically monitor official notices served in the case (including bar date notices and chapter 7 meeting notices), coordinate with counsel, and ensure claim forms and supporting documentation are filed by the applicable deadlines stated in those notices.

 For more chapter 11 case research and restructuring analysis, visit https://elevenflo.com/blog/.